mattbellis/hepfile/README.md

 as well as keep track of what data fields will always have one entry per household (e.g. data about the residence itself).

-One could imagine building a very large [`pandas`](https://pandas.pydata.org/]) dataframe to do this with a lot of join statements and then use `.groupby()` approach or to store this in a database and then use a lot of SQL join statements.
-But we want to store this in a single file so. instead, we will take our cue from ROOT and particle physicists, who are used to looping over subsets of their data.
+One could imagine building a very large [`pandas`](https://pandas.pydata.org/) dataframe to do this with a lot of join statements and then use `.groupby()` approach or to store this in a database and then use a lot of SQL join statements.
+But, we want to store this in a single file so, instead, we will take our cue from ROOT and particle physicists, who are used to looping over subsets of their data.

 # Installation